-- Avoid exposure of specimens to direct sunlight. - Specimens can be stored at room temperature (20-25°C) up to 24 hours. - Where room temperature is higher than 25° they should be stored in a fridge. - Do not store in a freezer. - Transportation of the specimen should be as soon as possible. - During transportation specimens should be transported upright in a cooler box.
+- Avoid exposure of specimens to direct sunlight. - Specimens can be stored at room temperature (20-25°C) up to 24 hours. - Where room temperature is higher than 25o they should be stored in a fridge. - Do not store in a freezer. - Transportation of the specimen should be as soon as possible. - During transportation specimens should be transported upright in a cooler box.

-Table 4.1: Obtaining sputum specimen in patients who cannot expectorate
+Table 4.1: Obtaining sputum specimen in patients who can not expectorate -- -----------------

-Method Description Advantage Disadvantage Nebulisation / sputum induction Patients inhales a saline mist which causes them to cough.
-Used to obtain sputum in patients with non-productive cough.
+Method Description Advantage Disadvantage Nebulisation / sputum Patients inhales a saline Used to obtain sputum in Specimen may be watery induction mist which causes them patients with non- and confused with saliva. to cough. productive cough.
+Requires special equipment.
 Easy to perform.
-Specimen may be watery and confused with saliva.
-Requires special equipment.
-Gastric aspirate A tube is inserted into the stomach through the patients nose to obtain swallowed sputum.
-Used to obtain sputum in children who do not cough up sputum.
-Must be done early in the morning before eating.
-Patients may need to be hospitalised.
+Gastric aspirate A tube is inserted into Used to obtain sputum in Must be done early in the the stomach through the children who do not morning before eating. patients nose to obtain cough up sputum.
+Patients may need to be swallowed sputum. hospitalised.
 It is an uncomfortable procedure for the patient.
-Bronchoscopy A scope is passed through the mouth or nose to the disease part of the lung to obtain sputum or lung tissue.
-Used to obtain sputum when the patient cannot cough and gastric. aspirate cannot be done.
-Invasive procedure.
-Requires special equipment.
-Must be done in a hospital by a specialist.
+Bronchoscopy A scope is passed Used to obtain sputum Invasive procedure. through the mouth or when the patient cannot Requires special equipment. nose to the disease part cough and gastric.
+Must be done in a hospital of the lung to obtain aspirate cannot be done. by a specialist. sputum or lung tissue.
 Requires anaesthesia.